-Jon remembers:
+Jon Shard:

 “This was my first ever commission for the NME in the winter of 1995/96.
 I was asked to capture the dedication of fans waiting in the freezing cold for the hottest ticket in town.
 Those were the days before online ticket sales dominated, and queuing in person had its charm.
 People were willing to stay out and brave the cold; it was a bit of an event itself, almost a rite of passage for fans.”